Documentation

 • ISO8601_DATETIME_OFFSET: RFC 3339 compliant with timezone offset

-• CUSTOM: Strftime-style patterns for locale-specific formats
+• CUSTOM: Rust strftime patterns

 Key Features: